Whisky from the Seven Kingdoms

 - Mitcher’s Single Barrel Kentucky Straight Rye42,4%80Dry & spicy, yet fruity at the same time.
 This rich and aromatic Kentucky straight rye is considered as one of the best ryes on the market.

-- Rittenhouse Straight Rye Whisky50%75If you’re searching for a bold spicy rye, you won’t find it here.
+- Rittenhouse Straight Rye Whiskey50%75If you’re searching for a bold spicy rye, you won’t find it here.
 However, if you have an open mind to a more mellow fruitier rye, you’ve come to the right place.
 Additionally for individuals who usually drink bourbon but are just exploring ryes, this is a nice “bridging” rye that helps you start to explore the world of ryes without jumping straight into the bolder spicier ones.

 The peaches and dried bananas from the nose carry over, and now they’re nicely mixed with white pepper with a dash of spice.
 Rittenhouse Rye doesn’t have a heavy mouthfeel however it’s also not light by any means.
 It’s really nicely balanced overall.

-- Stork Club Straight Rye Whisky45%60Distilled from selected German rye and aged in individually toasted barrels made from American and German oak.
+- STORK Club Straight Rye Whisky45%60Distilled from selected German rye and aged in individually toasted barrels made from American and German oak.
 Notes of caramel & spices, dark chocolate & espresso.

-Whisky list last updated about 2 months ago
+Whisky list last updated 3 months ago